mhdkhadafi/cm-data-analysis/README.md

 Twitter Strem Grabber
 -------
-The content of this folder is Pythin Script, designed to receive Twitter streaming for these specific 10 movies
+The content of this folder is Python Script, designed to receive Twitter streaming for these specific 10 movies